AlibabaCloudDocs/smartag/intl.en-US/User Guide/Manage a Smart Access Gateway device/Switch the device mode.md

 # Switch the device mode {#task_mj4_by5_q2b .task}

-If you choose the active/standby mode when you purchase the device, you can quickly switch to the standby device when the active device fails.
+If you choose the active/standby mode when you purchase the device, you can then quickly switch to a standby device if the active device fails, avoiding a disruption to your network.

--   Make sure that you select the **Active/Standby** mode when purchasing the device.
+-   Make sure that you select **Active/Standby** mode when buying the devices.
 -   Make sure the device configurations are the same for both devices.

 1. Log on to the [Smart Access Gateway console](https://smartag.console.aliyun.com).